BlueTeaNL/ImportBundle/Resources/docs/index.md

 ### Step 4: Update your database schema

-Now that the bundle is configures, the last thing you need to do is update your database schema because the bundle adds the Import and ImportLog entity.
+Now that the bundle is configured, the last thing you need to do is update your database schema because the bundle adds the Import and ImportLog entity.
 If you're using your own entities you should exclude the `BlueteaImportBundle` entities.